Society of Goldsmiths, Jewellers and Kindred Trades

 The Society of Goldsmiths, Jewellers and Kindred Trades was a trade union representing workers in the jewellery industry and related trades in the United Kingdom.

-The union was founded in 1893, as the London Society of Goldsmiths and Jewellers.
-It affiliated to the Trades Union Congress and to the Universal Alliance of Diamond Workers.
-In the 1920s, it adopted its final name, and by 1950, it had 1,932 members.
+Founded in 1893 as the London Society of Goldsmiths and Jewellers, it later affiliated with the Trades Union Congress and to the Universal Alliance of Diamond Workers.
+In the 1920s, it adopted its final name, and by 1950, had 1,932 members.
 In 1969, it merged into the National Union of Gold, Silver and Allied Trades.